matter-labs/era-contracts/docs/Overview.md

 }

 ```

+For most of the rollups the address aliasing needs to prevent cross-chain exploits that would otherwise be possible if
+we simply reused the same L1 addresses as the L2 sender.
+In zkSync Era address derivation rule is different from the
+Ethereum, so cross-chain exploits are already impossible.
+However, zkSync Era may add full EVM support in the future, so
+applying address aliasing leave room for future EVM compatibility.

 The L1 -> L2 communication is also used for bridging ether.
 The user should include a `msg.value` when initiating a
 transaction request on the L1 contract.
 Before executing a transaction on L2, the specified address will be credited